MARAEROA SCHOOL VALUES

 CREEK Values Gallery

-Each week one lucky student from each class who has shown one of our CREEK values receives a special morning tea with the teachers.
+We really like to celebrate the students who show our school values!
 At the end of the term the five students in each class who have been showing each value in an outstanding way receive a CREEK wrist band.

 Curiosity is wanting to know more, asking questions about people, places and things,